champgm/data-transformer/README.md

  * [stream-transform](https://github.com/adaltas/node-stream-transform) an extension of [Transform](https://nodejs.org/api/stream.html#stream_class_stream_transform) used for ease and readability when transforming data in a stream

 ## Mapping DSL
 The mappings should be defined in YAML format.
 Examples can be found in [the examples folder](https://github.com/champgm/data-transformer/tree/master/examples).
 The specification should include three top-level sections, `InputSpecification`, `OutputSpecification`, and `MappingSpecification`.
 Input and Output fields must have a Type, valid values are detailed below.
-Output fields may include a specified `Default` value. `MappingSpecification` objects' `Input` fields should consist of one or more mapping types, also detailed below.
+Output fields may include a specified `Default` value. `MappingSpecification` objects' `Input` fields should consist of one or more custom YAML types, also detailed below.

 ### Supported Input and Output Types
  * Number